michellepyc/michellepyc/README.md

 I'm a dedicated Computer Science student at UVic, deeply engaged in software development and technology exploration.

-- 🌱 Currently enhancing my skills in Quantum Computing and web development.
+- 🌱 Currently enhancing my skills in web development
-- ⚡ Fun fact: Garfield and I share the same sentiment about Mondays!
+- ⚡ Fun fact: I am a big fan of Garfield

 ## Technical Skills